Refine your search

 NB!
 The contents of the application

-The student is responsible for making sure all information is correct in the application and for submitting the application by the deadline.
+You are responsible for making sure all information is correct in the application and for submitting the application by the deadline.
 It is not possible to make changes into the application once it has been submitted.
-The student can request small revisions (for example, changes in the order of the host institutions) to be made within a week of submitting the application.
-Once it has been a week since the student has submitted their application, changes will not be made to the application.
-Requests for revisions should be made by email to international@uef.fi.
+You may request small revisions (for example, changes in the order of the host institutions) to be made within a week of submitting the application.
+Once it has been a week since you have submitted the application, changes will not be made to the application.
+Requests for revisions should be made by email to [email protected].

 More information